rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

     INFO 2023-05-02T05:42:15.751+00:00 lsst.ctrl.mpexec.mpGraphExecutor ()(mpGraphExecutor.py:518) - Executed 7 quanta successfully, 0 failed and 0 remain out of total 7 quanta.
     Tue May  2 05:42:17 UTC 2023

 The last line (before the timestamp printout) says "Executed 7 quanta successfully, 0 failed and 0 remain out of total 7 quanta".
 So that means every subcomponent of this custom coadd processing was successful.
-That's good news!

 Optional exercises for the learner
 ==========================================